Web Browser Market Share In 2023: 85+ Browser Usage Statistics

 As we know from Internet Explorer, simply installing something as default does not suggest that people will switch to use it as default.
 However, people seem to be giving Edge a shot, and the year-over-year growth has been consistent.

-Will Edge manage to overtake Firefox and be Microsoft’s salvation?
+Will Edge manage to overtake Safari?

 Only time will tell.